1. What is this class action about?

 4. Has the settlement been approved?

 No. The Ontario and Quebec Courts will each hold a hearing to decide whether to approve this settlement.
-The hearing in the Ontario Court will take place at the courthouse at 130 Queen Street West, Toronto, Ontario, M5H 2N5 on February 11, 2020 10 a.m.
+The hearing in the Ontario Court will take place at the courthouse at Osgoode Hall, 130 Queen Street West, Toronto, Ontario M5H 2N5 on February 11, 2020 (at a time to be determined by the Court).
 The hearing in the Quebec Court will take place at the Palais de Justice, 1 Notre-Dame St. E., Montreal, Quebec, H2Y 1B6 on February 17, 2020 at 9 a.m.
 The Courts will decide whether the settlement is fair, reasonable, and in the best interests of Class Members.

 5. Are there any benefits available now?